dy/parenthesis/README.md

 ]
 ```

-First item in the array is initial string with parenthesis referenced to anther items.
+First item in result is initial string with parenthesis replaced with regexy references to anther items.

 **Stringify** does backwise operation: